projectriff/java-function-invoker/README.md

 You need to configure a Maven or Gradle project for your function.
 If you use Spring Boot then we recommend using [Spring Initializr](https://start.spring.io/) to bootstrap your project.
 If you are not using Spring Boot for your function code then you need to create your own build configuration.
-There are no required dependencies from the Java Function Invoker, it only requires that your function implements the `java.util.function.Function` interface.

 The [Spring Cloud Function](https://cloud.spring.io/spring-cloud-function/) project provides support for writing functions as part of a Spring Boot app.

+#### Request-reply functions

+The Java Function Invoker does not require any dependencies for simple request-reply functions.
+It only requires that your function implements the `java.util.function.Function` interface.

 Example of a plain Java function: